 Best Fidelity Funds for Aggressive Stock

-With one of the widest selections of mutual funds in the industry, Fidelity offers a variety of stock mutual funds, including some of the best aggressive growth stock funds:
+With one of the widest selections of mutual funds in the industry, Fidelity offers a variety of stock mutual funds, including some of the best aggressive growth stock funds on the market:

-- Fidelity Low-Priced Stock (FLPSX): If you want to consider another outstanding aggressive mid-cap stock fund, take a close look at FLPSX.
+- Fidelity Low-Priced Stock (FLPSX): If you want to consider an outstanding aggressive mid-cap stock fund with a value objective, take a close look at FLPSX.
 Manager Joel Tillinghast has run the fund since inception more than 30 years ago and has produced category-beating performance.
-The 15-year annualized return, through March 31, 2017, was a remarkable 9.9%.
-That's especially impressive considering that period contains one of the worst bear markets in history, including the recent Covid-19 bear market.
+The fund's return since inception, through March 31, 2020, was a remarkable 12.0%.
+That's especially impressive considering that period contains three of the worst bear markets in history, including the recent Covid-19 bear market.
 The fund's 1-, 3-, 5- and 10-year returns all beat category averages.
 This performance earns the fund a 5-star rating (out of 5 stars).
-The expense ratio for FLPSX is below average at 0.88% and the minimum initial investment is $2,500.
+The expense ratio for FLPSX is below average at 0.53% and there is no minimum initial investment.

 - Fidelity Growth Company (FDGRX): This is another aggressive Fidelity fund with a long manager tenure.
-Steve Wymer has been at the helm of FDGRX since 1997, producing an impressive 11`% annualized return for 10 years through March 31, 2017.
+Steve Wymer has been at the helm of FDGRX since 1997, producing an impressive 13% annualized return in that time.
 That compares to 10.20% on the Russell 3000 index during the same period.
-The expense ratio for FDGRX is low at 0.77% and the minimum initial investment is $2,500.
-FDGRX is known to close to new investors when assets get too bit to manage.
+The expense ratio for FDGRX is low at 0.83% and there is no minimum initial investment.
+FDGRX is known to close to new investors when assets get too high to manage effectively.
 Be sure to check the availability of shares to purchase.
 Also, 401(k) participants may be able to purchase new shares, even if the fund is closed to other investors.

 - Fidelity Mid-Cap Stock (FMCSX): Mid-cap stocks are good aggressive funds because they have greater growth potential than large-cap stocks, especially in the long run.
 Mid-cap companies are also generally more established than small-cap companies, making their stocks more stable.
 This makes mid-cap stocks more attractive than large- or small-cap stocks.
-The long-term returns have averaged higher than most mid-cap stock funds and the S&P 500 Index.
-The expense ratio for FMCSX is 0.72%, which is low for a mid-cap stock funds, and the minimum initial investment of $2,500.
+The long-term returns for FMCSX have averaged higher than most mid-cap stock funds and the S&P 500 Index.
+The expense ratio for FMCSX is 0.73%, which is reasonable for a high-quality mid-cap stock fund, and there is no minimum initial investment.